4elta/recon/README.md

   -c, --config path [path ...]
-                        path to the scanner configuration file(s); see '/path/to/recon/config/scanner.toml' -t, --concurrent_targets number
+                        path to the scanner configuration file(s); see '/path/to/recon/config/scanner.toml' -t, --concurrent-targets number
                         number of targets that should be scanned concurrently (default: 3)
-  -s, --concurrent_scans number
+  -s, --concurrent-scans number
-                        number of scans that should be running concurrently on a single target (default: 2) -m, --max_time seconds
+                        number of scans that should be running concurrently on a single target (default: 2) -m, --max-time seconds
                         maximum time in seconds each scan is allowed to take (default: 3600)
-  -n, --dry_run         do not run any command; just create/update the
+  -n, --dry-run         do not run any command; just create/update the
                         'commands.csv' file
   -r, --rescan <host>:<protocol>:<port>:<service>
               [<host>:<protocol>:<port>:<service> ...]